sandramkimball/Computer-Architecture/ls8/README.md

 This instruction sets a specified register to a specified value.

-See the LS-8 spec for the details of what this instructions does and its opcode value.
+See the LS-8 spec for the details of what this instruction does and its opcode value.

 ## Step 6: Add the `PRN` instruction